What to Expect: Starting PrEP

 After your appointment

-You must be HIV negative to use PrEP.
+You must be HIV-negative to use PrEP.
 Talk to your doctor about whether it is possible to get your PrEP prescription while you are waiting for your test results.
-It’s common to experience side effects during the first few weeks of taking PrEP, including loss of appetite, vomiting, headache, nausea, rash, dizziness, fatigue, and stomach issues.
+It’s common to experience side effects during the first few weeks of taking PrEP, which can include loss of appetite, vomiting, headache, nausea, rash, dizziness, fatigue, and other stomach issues.

 Follow-up appointments

-Once you start taking PrEP, you’ll need to follow up with your healthcare provider as recommended to repeat HIV and STD testing.
-Talk to your provider about scheduling appointments in advance so that there’s no disruption to your regimen.
+Once you start taking PrEP as a part of your self-care routine, you’ll need to follow up with your health care provider as recommended to repeat HIV and STD testing.
+Talk to your provider about scheduling appointments in advance so that there’s no disruption to your routine.

 Related links